Supporting experimental women theatre-makers to create new artistic paradigms in non-traditional performance contexts

 Incorporating new technologies (such as projection, VR, apps, etc.)

 Our wild and eccentric City on the Bay has always been a beacon for artists, writers, creative risk takers, dreamers of all kinds, and we mean to keep it that way!
 The role of the artist is to reimagine the world as it could be, and we support theatre-makers who actively engage in using art to make a better society for all of us.

 You!
-We invite women-identified and gender nonconforming theatre-makers to apply year-round to 3GT Innovators’ development program.
+We invite women-identified and gender non-conforming theatre-makers to apply year-round to 3GT Innovators’ development program.
 3GT provides artistic and financial support to help creators move from concept to production with work that challenges formal convention and pushes thematic boundaries.
-Artists of color are particularly encouraged to apply and will be given priority consideration.
-To apply, please complete the online application form by clicking here.
-For questions and inquiries, email email@example.com.
+Projects that transcend "raising awareness" about critical issues by proposing an active role for the artist in change-making will be given priority.
+To apply, or to learn more, please email firstname.lastname@example.org.

 The US in the U.S. Ensemble grew out of a Social Justice theatre project created by Professor A. Fajilan at California State University East Bay.
 In the Fall of 2016, "CSUFerguson" premiered with a cast of 15 multidisciplinary students seeking to put a “face on the faceless hoodie.”
 Following Theatre of the Oppressed philosophy, all of Us in the U.S.'s shows involve audience participation.
 They are devised from the ensemble and/or collaborations with other artists.

 US in the U.S. is dedicated to rebel against media and tradition telling us who we are and how to act.
 The country especially, focuses on creating identities for us rather than allowing us to create our own.
 Writing helps release tension because we store our blocked emotions and thoughts in our bodies and sometimes don't even know it there.
 We've developed protective habits so we can do go out into the world without feeling vulnerable; at the cost of our mental & physical healthy.